andynines/bugevo/readme.txt

 article appearing in the "Computer recreations" column of the May 1989 issue of Scientific American Magazine.
-One can observe the bugs evolve to move across the virtual petri dish in a way that nets them the most bacteria, while natural selection removes bugs within inefficient movement patterns through starvation.
+One can observe the bugs evolve to move across the virtual petri dish in a way that nets them the most bacteria, while natural selection removes bugs with inefficient movement patterns through starvation.
 In this implementation, one can expect the bugs to evolve from "jittery" movement patterns to long, gliding patterns.

 License
 ---